 The archaeological sites found in Mesa Verde are some of the most notable and best preserved in the United States.
 Archaeologists study the ancient dwellings of Mesa Verde, in part, by making comparisons between the Ancestral Pueblo people and their contemporary indigenous descendants who still live in the Southwest.
 Twenty-four Native American tribes have an ancestral affiliation with sites in the Mesa Verde area.

 There is evidence the Mesa Verde area was first populated about 8,000 years ago.
-When the temperature rose about 7,000 years ago, the population on the mesa top rose dramatically.
-With the introduction of a good maize kernel about 3,000 years ago, larger population centers grew.
+When the temperature rose about 7,000 years ago, the population in the entire region rose dramatically.
+With the introduction of a good maize kernel about 3,000 years ago, larger population centers grew in the lowlands around the mesa.
 Atlatls for hunting were in use and the Basketmaker I period was giving way to the Basketmaker II period.
 Around 500 CE the Basketmaker II period was giving way to Basketmaker III.
 Atlatls were being swapped for bow and arrow, baskets were being swapped for pottery.
 By about 600 CE, the people were doing their cooking in clay pots and gathering in small communities of pithouses.

 Around 1075 the people began building the first Chaco-style masonry buildings at Mesa Verde.
 Far View House, the largest of these, is thought to be a classic Chaco outlier on which construction began somewhere between 1075 and 1125 CE.
 Then drought set in again down south and by 1150, Chaco Canyon was almost completely deserted.

 By 1285 the Mesa Verde area was almost deserted.
-The majority of the folks were headed southeast to the Jemez Mountains, Chama River Valley, Pajarito Plateau and the Rio Grande Valley.
+The majority of the folks were headed southeast to the Jemez Mountains, Chama River Valley, Pajarito Plateau and the northern Rio Grande Valley.
 Others opted to go southwest to the Hopi mesas or further south to the Zuni River Valley.
-The landscape was open and empty for a hundred years, then the Utes arrived and moved in.
+The landscape was open and empty for a hundred years, then the Utes arrived.
 Right behind them came the Navajos, Apaches and Spaniards.

 The ruins at Mesa Verde were undisturbed until the 1880's when Euro-American explorers started to find them in the lower canyons.
 It wasn't until 1888 that Richard Wetherill and Charlie Mason rediscovered Cliff Palace and let the cat out of the bag.
-After almost 20 years of continuous looting of this area of indigenous history, President Theodore Roosevelt created Mesa Verde National Park in 1906 to protect the artifacts still left and the ancient pueblos that still rise above them.
+That set off almost 20 years of continuous looting of this area of indigenous history before President Theodore Roosevelt created Mesa Verde National Park in 1906 to protect the artifacts still left and the ancient pueblos that still rise above them.